-The rules explained in this guide only apply when you ask for your own medical record or when you ask for someone else's medical record as their personal representative.
-These rules do not apply when you request that your health care provider give your medical record to someone else (such as another doctor or a lawyer).
+The rules explained in this guide only apply when you ask for your own medical record or when you ask for someone's medical record as their personal representative.
+These rules do not apply when you request that your health care provider give your medical record to someone else (such as to another doctor or a lawyer).

 This guide does not discuss mental health records or records about drug and substance abuse treatment.
-Section 6 of this guide lists some resources where you can find some information about these types of records.
+Section 6 of this guide lists some resources where you can find some information about your right to get and amend these types of records.